 How To Accept Credit & Debit Card Payments on Your Website

 When it comes to accepting payments online, not all websites are equal.
-Some sites—like many ready-to-go blogging platforms—don’t come equipped to handle payments, limiting your options to widgets that you paste into your web code and that then take your customers off your website to pay.
+Some sites—like many ready-to-go blogging platforms—don’t come equipped to handle payments.
+This limits your payment options to widgets that you paste into your web code which then take your customers off your website to pay.

-If you’re serious about selling online, you’ll generally need to create your website with a site builder like WordPress or Wix that has a ready-made shopping cart add-on.
-Alternatively, you can open an account with a shopping cart solution like Shopify or BigCommerce.
+If you’re serious about selling online, you’ll generally need to create your website with a site builder like WordPress that has a ready-made shopping cart add-on.
+Alternatively, open an account with a shopping cart solution like Shopify or BigCommerce.

 Step 2: Choose a Payment Processor